maehem/javamancer/README.md

 I've made no changes (except for an additional note or comment here and there).
 But if you want to study Hendazi's code, I suggest you go straight to their source at:
 [Hendazi Matut's Reuromancer](https://github.com/HenadziMatuts/Reuromancer)
+Handazi's Blogs are in Russian, so I suggest you use Chrome to view them and let Google translate it for you.

 From there, I was able to unpack and decode all the assets, in Java, in a couple weeks.
 So here is "Javamancer" in it's current rough state.
 I'm sure there are